 This prevention may take the form of JMSExceptions thrown when such use is attempted; it may result in the offending client being blocked; or some other solution.
 A JMS provider must insure that such attempted ‘sharing’ of an individual client state does not result in messages being lost or doubly processed.

-The only individual client state identified by JMS is that required to support durable subscriptions.
+The only use of a client identifier defined by JMS is its optional use in identifying a durable subscription.

 Connection setup